ibm-cloud-docs/dr-automation-powervs/troubleshooting.md

 ### What's happening
 {: #select-dr-locatio}

-The user is unable to select a Disaster Recovery location or does not see any workspaces listed in the VMRM UI.
+The user is unable to select a Disaster Recovery location or does not see any workspaces listed in the external orchestrator UI.

 ### Why it's happening
 {: #select-dr-loca}